-The search bar is used to find scheduled (upcoming) flights for an aircraft and load them into the Route Editor.
-Search by tail number (e.g., N12345), call sign (e.g., NGF345), or commercial flight number (e.g., SWA44).
+You can use the search bar to find scheduled (upcoming) flights for an aircraft and load them into the Route Editor.
+Search by tail number (e.g. N12345), call sign (e.g. NGF345), or commercial flight number (e.g. SWA44).

-ForeFlight searches for any flights that are en route or set to depart in the next 24 hours and displays those flights in a list.
-Each flight listed includes:
+ForeFlight searches FlightAware for any flights that are either currently en route or set to depart in the next 24 hours and displays those flights in a list.
+Each flight listed includes the departure and destination airports, the filed altitude, the departure time, and the filed route.

-- The departure airport

-- · The destination airport

-- The filed altitude

-- · The departure time

-- The filed route

 Tap on a flight to load the route and altitude into ForeFlight's flight plan editor.

-If ForeFlight Mobile is receiving ADS-B data while in-flight, a search can be made for an N-number or callsign (full or partial) to locate that target on the Map.
+If ForeFlight Mobile is receiving ADS-B data while in-flight, you can also search for an N-number or callsign (full or partial) to locate that target on the Map.